-- 1.1 These Rules are effective from 1st March, 2018 and shall be known as The JCCP Fitness to Practise Rules 2018. - 1.2 The Rules set out the JCCP's procedures for dealing with complaints which allege that the fitness to practise of a JCCP Registrant is impaired.
+- 1.1 These Rules are effective from the 1st May, 2023 and shall be known as The JCCP Fitness to Practise Rules 2023. - 1.2 The Rules set out the JCCP's procedures for dealing with complaints which allege that the fitness to practise of a JCCP Registrant is impaired.